ThangBuiChien/software-engineering-notes/markdown-cheatsheet.md

 [^1]: This is the footnote.

+## Details

 <details>
   <summary>Click to toggle text</summary>
-  This is the hidden text that will be shown when you click the summary
+  This is the hidden text that will be shown when you click the summary.
 </details>